anaandreis/anaandreis/README.md

 ### Hi there, I'm Ana 👋

-#### I'm a junior android developer from Brazil passionate for knowledge with an unuasual professional background in movies post-production.
+#### I'm a junior android developer from Brazil passionate for knowledge with an unusual professional background in movies post-production and Environmental Sciences.
-#### Currently studying Environmental Sciences, I'm seeking to use technology for innovative solutions in this field. </h3>

 - 🔭 I’m currently working on **My Research App**